sachingarg-git/wizone_task_managment/replit.md

   - Configured health checks and monitoring for production environment
   - Created production-ready package with all dependencies compiled for live deployment
   - Application ready for desktop installation and live hosting on any server
+- July 13, 2025.
+Field engineer interface completely isolated:
+  - Completely removed dashboard access for field engineers in navigation sidebar
+  - Added automatic redirection from dashboard to portal for field engineers accessing "/" route
+  - Field engineers now see only "My Portal" in their navigation menu
+  - Dashboard is completely hidden and inaccessible to field engineers
+  - Added 5 dummy tasks for field engineer testing with realistic data (WIZ-2025-001 to WIZ-2025-005)
+  - Enhanced portal cards with clickable filtering functionality (All Tasks, Pending, In Progress, Completed)
+  - Cards provide visual feedback with ring borders and background highlights when active
+  - Task table dynamically filters based on selected card with "Show All" reset button
+  - Professional styling with excellent visibility and smooth transitions
+  - Field engineer portal is fully functional and isolated from admin dashboard

 ## User Preferences